jubayertalha/portfolio-ollama3-rag/db/README.md

-# Chroma DB will store data in this Directory
+# Chroma DB will store data in this directory.